IASI-SAKS/groucho/README.md

 Building
 -------
 GROUCHO is (mainly) a Maven project.
 Build and install it with `mvn install`.
-In order to correctly build GROUCHO, the variable `JAVA_HOME` has to be set, for more details see the section [Java Home](https://github.com/IASI-SAKS/groucho#java-home).
+In order to build GROUCHO correctly, the variable `JAVA_HOME` has to be set, for more details see the section [Java Home](https://github.com/IASI-SAKS/groucho#java-home).

 GROUCHO relies on an instrumented JVM (provided by [CROCHET](https://github.com/gmu-swe/crochet)) that will be located in `groucho-crochet/target/jre-inst/`.